YOUTH PILOT PROGRAM

 NEW AND CLOSING FAMILIES

-Thirteen (13) families began participation in the YPP during the 2007-2008 Fiscal Year.
-Of these, three children were “stepping-down” from placement in Residential Care Level 12 or 14 (two to return to a parent and one to a guardianship) and three returned home following placement in foster care.
+Twenty (20) families began participation in the YPP during the 2008-2009 fiscal year.
+Of these, five youths were “stepping-down” from placement in residential care–level 12 to 14–or Juvenile Hall (four youth returned to a parent and one to placement in a fost-adopt home), and one “stepping-down” from foster care to return to a parent.

-During this twelve-month period, 27 families ended service. were the following:
+During this 12 month period, 19 families ended services.
+Reasons for closure were the following: